Guidance Letter A-090

 The Honors Program is for students who excel in academics and have a desire to explore in greater depth the major topics covered in the curriculum.
-The Honors Program, designed to augment the course work required for a degree, is open to all students who meet qualifying criteria.
-It includes specially designed honors courses as well as honors-level sections and components of standard courses.
+Designed to augment the course work required for a degree, the program core curriculum includes specially designed honors courses as well as honors-level sections and components of standard courses.
 Students who successfully complete the program will earn recognition at graduation and on their transcripts.

-To receive the Honors Achievement Designation, a student must complete 18 hours of Honors course work (including four hours of honors program specific courses which may be any combination of Honors Colloquium, Leadership Development, or Interdisciplinary Perspectives.) with an overall average of 3.0 or better while meeting the associate degree requirements and have a 3.25 GPA at graduation.
+To receive the Honors designation on their diploma, a student must complete a minimum of 17 hours of Honors course work with an average of 3.25 or better and meet the associate degree requirements with a 3.25 overall GPA at graduation.
 Honors course work will consist of three required HON courses (see section III.B.) and a minimum of 12 hours of approved standard courses taken for Honors credit (see section III.A.).
-The diploma and transcript will carry a seal bearing the designation "HONORS ACHIEVEMENT.”
+The diploma and transcript will carry a seal bearing the designation "HONORS."

 Honors Program Qualifying Criteria

 Students must apply to participate in the Honors program using the Honors Program Application.
-All applications are reviewed by the Honors Review Committee.
-A student must meet criteria as outlined below to be admitted into the program (Any exceptions to the criteria must be approved in writing by the Honors Review Committee and the Vice President for Academic Affairs).
+All applications are reviewed by the Honors Program Chair.
+A student must meet criteria as outlined below to be admitted into the program.
+(Any exceptions to the criteria must be approved in writing by the Honors Program Review Subcommittee and the Vice President of Academic Affairs.):

-First time freshmen must have a cumulative high school GPA of 3.5 or higher on a 4.0 scale or an ACT composite score of 24 or higher or an SAT combined score of 940 or higher.
+- First Time Freshman – must have a cumulative high school GPA of 3.5 or higher on a 4.0 scale or an ACT composite score of 24 or higher or an SAT combined score of 940 or higher.

-Currently enrolled students must have a cumulative GPA of 3.25 or higher after completing a minimum of 12 semester credit hours of college-level hours of which 9 must be Cleveland State hours.
+- Currently Enrolled Student – must have a cumulative GPA of 3.25 or higher after completing a minimum of 12 semester credit hours of college-level hours of which 9 must be Cleveland State hours.

 Honors Course Designations

-- The Partial Honors course format allows students to earn honors credit in a selection of courses that fulfill general education requirements for most degrees.
-Students will attend regularly scheduled course sessions while completing specially designed in-depth study is required.
-The course will correspond with a cross-listed traditional course.
+- The Honors Section format allows students to earn honors credit in a selection of courses that fulfill general education requirements for most degrees.
+Students will attend regularly scheduled course sessions while completing specially designed in-depth study and assignments with other honors program members.
 Credit hours for the traditional course and the honors upgrade course will be identical.
 A selection of these course offerings will be available each fall and spring semester.
 The honors section is identified by discipline designation and course number, e.g. HIST 2020.
 The section number designation will be "_H_".

 Faculty Remuneration for Honors Courses

-- Courses listed above under 3.1.
-(Partial Honors Format) are offered as additions to the regular faculty course load.
-Compensation will be based on a prorated amount per student (14th day) per semester (based on overload pay scale; 12 students= 1 class) based on compensation schedule provided in Guidance Letter P-051 (Extra Compensation Schedule for Credit Instruction and Guidelines for Part-Time Faculty Compensation).
+Courses listed above under III.A.
+(Honors sections) are offered as additions to the regular faculty course load.
+Compensation will be based on a prorated amount per student (14th day) per semester (based on overload pay scale; 12 students= 1 class) as follows: